DyCo-AI/density_feedback_control/README.md

 This repository implements a control-theoretic framework for **safe navigation** using **analytically constructed density functions**.
 The proposed approach guarantees **almost-everywhere (a.e.) convergence** to the goal while ensuring **obstacle avoidance** without requiring artificial potential fields or trajectory optimization.

-This repository accompanies the publication:
+This repository accompanies the publication: Safe Navigation Using Density Functions (RA-L)
 ```
 @ARTICLE{10238751,
   author    = {Zheng, Andrew* and Narayanan, Sriram S.K.S* and Vaidya, Umesh},